 We love that you and your boyfriend are looking to be even more intimate with each other while also thinking about your sexual health.
 It’s also great that you both know he’s undetectable.
 Although we’re curious if you know what being undetectable means?

-Here’s the deal: if your boyfriend is living with HIV and is using HIV treatment to maintain an undetectable viral load for at least six months, there’s effectively no risk of him transmitting HIV to you — even if you’re not on PrEP and you don’t use condoms.
+Here’s the deal: if your boyfriend is living with HIV and is using HIV treatment to maintain an undetectable viral load, there’s no risk of him transmitting HIV to you — even if you’re not on PrEP and you don’t use condoms.

 “How he manages his HIV treatment is something you both might want to talk about.”

 We also recognise that using HIV treatment medication regularly is an important factor for him to stay undetectable.
 Maintaining a regular treatment regime isn’t just beneficial for your wonderful sex life together — it’s essential for him to stay healthy.
 How he manages his HIV treatment is something you both might want to talk about.

 It’s great you’ve mentioned PrEP.
 It’s been getting a lot of attention lately, especially since it’s now available on the PBS.
 If you do decide PrEP is right for you, this will help make it affordable and convenient to access wherever you’re based in Australia.

 And just in case you didn’t know, PrEP is a daily pill that’s highly effective at keeping you HIV negative.
 Using PrEP involves taking one pill a day and checking in with a GP every three months for routine HIV and STI tests.